DataBiosphere/toil/docs/tutorial.rst

 The binaryStringFn logs all possible binary strings of length n (here n=5), creating a total of 2^(n+2) - 1 jobs dynamically and recursively.
-Static and dynamic creation of jobs can be mixed in a toil workflow, with jobs defined within a job or job function being created at run-time.
+Static and dynamic creation of jobs can be mixed in a Toil workflow, with jobs defined within a job or job function being created at run-time.

 Promises